 Tent Only sites can accomodate one large 6-person tent or two small 3-person tents

 There is a one car limit in each camp site (this is strictly enforced).
 If you have an additional vehicle, you must either park it outside of the campground or rent a second site for the extra vehicle.
 The campgrounds do not have additional onsite parking spots.

 How big can my tent be?

 The largest we can accomodate is one 6-person tent per site (approximately 12' x 16').
 Two smaller 3-person tents will work as long as they fit on the provided tent pad.
-If you plan to bring 2 large tents, you will need to rent two camp sites as we do not allow tents on the natural grassy areas that surround the tent pads.
+If you plan to bring 2 large tents, you will need to rent two camp sites.
 This is strictly enforced.
 Please check the tent pad size when making your reservation to be sure it will meet your needs.

 Is there a limit to the size of a group?